 What future sectoral uses are considered important for MSP?

-This information is not systematically shared yet, and depends from Member State to Member State and from sea-basin to sea-basin.
-This future potential is determined by various factors which are both related to external drivers (such as climate change adaptation, ageing population, technology changes) as well as the internal response capacity and the competitive position of Europe’s industry overall.
-For example Europe’s position in oil and gas is very strong as a result of the solid global position of European companies in this field.
+The potential sectoral uses are determined by various factors which are both related to external drivers (such as climate change adaptation, ageing population, technology changes) as well as the internal response capacity and the competitive position of Europe’s industry overall.

 The original Blue Growth Study contains important information – notably on synergies and tensions, as fully described under chapter 5 of the study report.
 Important maritime economic activities, which already have a critical mass (e.g. short-sea shipping, cruising, offshore drilling, offshore wind and coastal tourism), can have substantial knock-on effects for future growth and development of other activities.
 For example, several economic activities make use of similar inputs (e.g. shipbuilding as input to cruise shipping, short-sea shipping, coastal protection, offshore wind, offshore oil and gas, and marine mineral mining) or share the same infrastructure, notably ports.

-Do sea-basin wide assessments of future uses exist?
+What are some examples of sea-basin wide assessments of future uses?

-How to make trade-offs between various future space uses?
+How can trade-offs be made between various future space uses?

 In parallel to this, tensions can exist between different maritime economic activities directly, but also indirectly, for example if one activity puts pressure on the marine environment – thus compromising the potential of another activity strongly relying on marine environment quality.
 Most tensions are spatial in their nature.
-Hence a strong link exists with maritime spatial planning to address these tensions.
-An optimal strategy aims to avoid tensions and to optimise synergies.
+Hence a strong link exists with MSP to address these tensions.
+MSP processes offer a framework for managing potential conflicts and fostering synergies between, but also within, sectors.
+Tensions can be minimised through the involvement of stakeholders from the early stages of planning.